ayush-nutana/Assigmnment-ReactNative/README.md

 - show the homepage only when serviceability is positive
 - map each homepage section to the correct fixture key
 - implement the important animation and interaction details shown in the reference video

+##NOTES FOR STICKY ANIMATION
+- make sure both whats on your mind list and filter get stick when user scroll past that componenet.
+- and while coming back it agian get removed accordingly.
+- try to make its attachment and deattachment smooth.
+- for better ref look in any food delivery app for same.

 ## Section Mapping